Developer Day

 — Bucharest attendee

-The most impactful moments weren’t the most structured, but the ones that created space for people to connect, share, and learn from each other.
+The most impactful moments were not the most structured, but the ones that created space for people to connect, share knowledge, and learn from one another organically.

-Defining what makes a great experience, and enabling others to deliver it, became more important than designing any single event.
+Defining what makes a great experience feel engaging and enabling others to recreate it became more important than designing any single event.

 Previous